loag0/MediFind/web/README.md

 # 🩺 MediFind – Web Admin Portal

-Welcome to the **MediFind Admin Dashboard**, the control center of your medical directory app.
+Welcome to the **MediFind Admin Dashboard**.
 Here, the admin can log in, manage doctors, upload profile pictures, suspend accounts, and generate clean printable reports.

-This is **not** for users.
+📌 This is **not** for users.
 This is the **backend admin panel**.
 All the data flows from here to the mobile app.

----

-## 🧠 Features

-- 🔐 Email/password admin login (Firebase Auth)
-- 🧑‍⚕️ Add / Edit / Delete doctor profiles
-- ⛔ Suspend / Unsuspend doctors
-- 🕒 Set working hours separately from suspension
-- 🖼️ Upload profile pics (via Cloudinary)
-- 📄 Generate clean printable reports
-- 🚫 Suspended doctors don't show up on mobile
-- ⚛️ Built with React, Vite, Firebase, and Cloudinary

 ---